 Meisterkreis meets Walpole | The future of Anglo-German luxury

 Following Walpole’s luxury delegation to Berlin in June, we were delighted to welcome a group of German luxury CEO’s from our sister organisation in Deutschland, Meisterkreis, to London in October.
-The group enjoyed dinner at Design Centre Chelsea Harbour, before visiting Harrods to take part in a lively panel discussion on Anglo-German luxury, and a tour of YOOX Net-a-Porter’s Tech Hub.
+The group enjoyed dinner at Design Centre Chelsea Harbour, before visiting Harrods to take part in a lively panel discussion on Anglo-German luxury, and a tour of YOOX NET-A-PORTER GROUP’s Tech Hub.

 In June 2017, Walpole took a delegation of senior luxury executives to Berlin as part of the European Excellence Summit, an event designed to reiterate the value and unique nature of the luxury business model, economic contribution, and to highlight the key areas of policy to ensure long-term growth.
 You can read more about the summit here.